HyperSonic-Games/MemeMayhem/README.md

 Building From Source
 --------------------

-To build the server and client from source:
+To build Meme Mayhem from source:

 ### On Windows